 - You will need to set aside significant time for a few assignments, including curriculum development, scholarly activity, and practicing feedback.

-- You will need to communicate with your program director and/or other faculty for some assignments.
+- You will need to communicate with senior faculty at your institution for some assignments.

 - You will be invited to join the optional Medical School Faculty Fundamentals Facebook Group with other participants.